 It is crucial to treat gingivitis as soon as possible, as it can be reversed with proper, early treatment.
 If left untreated, however, gingivitis can develop into a serious chronic condition known as periodontitis.
 Proper treatment for gingivitis includes good oral hygiene.
 This consists of brushing at least twice a day, flossing daily, and getting regular checkups with the dentist, all of which can make a big difference in preventing and reversing gingivitis.
 Additional treatment may include a professional deep cleaning called scaling and root planning.
 During this thorough cleaning, all traces of plaque, tartar, and bacterial products are removed.

 Being aware of the signs of gingivitis and starting treatment right away can greatly contribute to getting your oral health back on track.
-If you would like to learn more about preventing and treating gingivitis in Dearborn, Farmington Hills, Wyandotte, and Milford, Michigan, please give Periodontic & Implantology Associates a call at 248-851-1034 to schedule an appointment with our talented team of dentists.
+If you would like to learn more about preventing and treating gingivitis, contact us at Dearborn, Farmington Hills, Wyandotte, or Milford, today to set up your appointment with one of our skilled periodontists at Periodontic & Implantology Associates.